 In December 2020, Airbnb went public, making it a hot topic in the stock market during the COVID-19 era.
 As the CEO of Airbnb, Brian Chesky, stated in an interview with CNBC, an IPO was a natural step for the company.
 He also said that it would allow them to tell their story to a wider audience.
 According to Transparent, the short-term rental industry could no longer be ignored as Airbnb reached the IPO milestone.

 However, before investing in Airbnb shares, it’s important to consider the following questions:

 - What does it mean for a company like Airbnb to go public?

 - Which symbol does Airbnb trade on?

-- Is Airbnb stock a good investment?
+- Is investing in Airbnb stock a good decision?